hizzybabe/ez-ai-summa/README.md

-# AI Text Summarizer
+# EZ AI Text Summarizer

-AI Text Summarizer is a web application that uses artificial intelligence to generate concise summaries of input text.
+EZ AI Text Summarizer is a web application that uses artificial intelligence to generate concise summaries of input text.
 This project is built with Flask for the backend, and HTML, CSS, and JavaScript for the frontend.

 ## Features